microsoft/mup/README.md

    the `readout_zero_init=True` option and
    - initializing the query matrix in a Transformer to 0 (this has to be done manually).
 If symmetry-breaking is desired in the attention logits at init, initialize the (relative) position biases with nonzero variance.

+#### Tips for Coord Check

+- Use a large learning rate (larger than you'd use for actual training).
+This would emphasize any potential exploding coordinates issue, which could be hidden by the initialization if the learning rate is too small.
+- If you reuse a module multiple times in the forward pass, then `mup.get_coord_data` will only record the statistics from the last usage.
+In this case, for testing purposes, one can wrap different usages with `nn.Identity` modules of different names to distinguish them.

 ### Wider is Always Better